Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 _Model checking_ is an automated formal verification technique that exhaustively explores all possible behaviors of a system to verify whether it satisfies specified properties.
 Unlike _testing_, which examines selected execution scenarios, or _theorem proving_, which requires manual proof construction, model checking provides a fully automated "push-button" approach to verification.

-The fundamental promise of model checking is compelling: *given a model of your system and a specification of desired behavior, the model checker will automatically determine whether the specification holds*.
+Model checking provides: *given a model of your system and a specification of desired behavior, the model checker will automatically determine whether the specification holds*.
 If the property holds, you get a _proof_ of correctness.
 If it fails, you get a _counterexample_ --- a concrete execution trace demonstrating the violation.